How do you tell your personal trainer you can't afford it?

 If there's no workaround and you need to stop the sessions, express your gratitude for their support and guidance.
 A positive end to your current arrangement keeps the door open for future collaboration.

-A photo from a group personal training session in Liverpool
+A personal training demonstration in our gym in Wavertree, Liverpool

 Why Choose Essential Strength?